-The handle has gone floppy, the return spring snapped or the mechanism simply jammed — and the door no longer opens properly.
-It seems like a minor annoyance, yet it irritates you every single day.
-Buying a new handle is easy; fitting it so the spindle does not wobble, the rose does not scratch the door and the latch tongue hits the strike plate — that takes care.
-We replace handles on interior and entrance doors across Warsaw: lever handles, knob handles, on roses and on backplates.
-If the old hardware still holds but wobbles, we tighten and adjust it without a full swap.
+The handle has gone loose, the return spring has broken, or the mechanism has just seized up — and now the door does not open as it should.
+On paper it looks like a small issue, but in real life it gets on your nerves every day.
+Buying a new handle is simple; installing it so the spindle stays firm, the rose does not mark the door, and the latch tongue lines up with the strike plate — that needs a careful hand.
+We replace handles on interior and entrance doors all over Warsaw: lever handles, knob handles, on roses and on backplates.
+If the old hardware is still usable but shaky, we can tighten and set it right without doing a full replacement.

 How much does handle replacement cost and what affects the price

-The price depends on the handle type and the condition of the door.
-The simplest job is swapping a lever handle on a rose: undo two screws, remove the old one, fit the new one, tighten up.
-More involved — a handle on a long backplate with a lock, where the spindle must align with the latch and the keyhole with the cylinder.
-Another scenario — the previous handle has wallowed out the mounting hole and it needs rebuilding before the new hardware goes in.
+The cost depends on the kind of handle and the state of the door.
+The easiest job is changing a lever handle on a rose: undo two screws, take off the old set, install the new one, tighten everything.
+A more complicated job is a handle on a long backplate with a lock, where the spindle has to sit correctly with the latch and the keyhole has to line up with the cylinder.
+There is also the case where the old handle has chewed up the fixing hole and it has to be repaired before the new hardware can be fitted.

-The labour charge covers removing the old handle, fitting the new one and testing the latch action.
-The handle itself is supplied by the client.
-Fixings usually come with the hardware.
-If you also want the lock replaced or the door adjusted, those are separate services.
-Current prices below.
+The labour price includes taking off the old handle, installing the new one, and checking the latch operation.
+The handle itself is provided by the client.
+Fixings are usually included with the hardware.
+If you also need the lock changed or the door adjusted, those are separate jobs.
+Current prices below (compatible with Porta, VOX, Erkado and similar).

 | Service | min | max |